Baltimore officer was killed with his own gun, police say

 Davis added: "I understand the speculation that exists. ...
 It's our responsibility really to follow the evidence and there's no evidence whatsoever."

-In March, seven Baltimore officers, members of the department's Gun Trace Task Force, were accused in a federal racketeering indictment of robbing people, claiming fraudulent overtime and filing false affidavits.
+In March, several Baltimore officers, members of the department's Gun Trace Task Force, were accused in a federal racketeering indictment of robbing people, claiming fraudulent overtime and filing false affidavits.

-Davis said federal officials told him "in no uncertain terms" that the 43-year-old father of five was not the target of any ongoing criminal investigation.
+Davis said federal officials told him "in no uncertain terms" that the father of five was not the target of any ongoing criminal investigation.

 "There is no information that has been communicated to me that Detective Suiter was anything other than a stellar detective, great friend, loving husband and dedicated father," Davis said.